 - Navigation Language

-To determine if your website may be over-optimized check your title tags for lists of keywords, check or content for the same keyword written multiple times or a lack of content structure as mentioned above, and check your navigation for repeated keywords that don’t add user value.
+To determine if your website may be over-optimized, check your title tags for lists of keywords, check for content for the same keyword written multiple times or a lack of content structure as mentioned above, and check your navigation for repeated keywords don’t add user value.

-This is probably the easiest thing to check.
-If you’re using Google Analytics simply view the source of your website content and check the header and footer area for your Google Analytics Code.
-It should look something similar to:
+This is probably the easiest thing to check if you’ve noticed a drop in Google traffic.
+If you’re using Google Analytics 4, view the source of your website content and check the header and footer area for your Google Analytics Code.
+It should look something similar to the following:

 You Didn’t Have A Transition Plan

-- Here’s why your traffic dropped after your website redesign
+Recommended reading: Here’s why your traffic dropped after your website redesign.

-If you recently redesigned, migrated, relaunched your website or moved it from HTTP to HTTPs and you noticed a significant drop in traffic, you most likely didn’t have a website design firm who understood how to implement a transition plan.
+If you recently redesigned, migrated, or relaunched your company’s website or moved it from HTTP to HTTPS and noticed a significant drop in Google traffic, you most likely didn’t have a website design firm that understood how to implement a transition plan.